 For each alternative baseline scenario, the internal rate of return (IRR) and/or the net present value (NPV) should be calculated.
-The calculation of the IRR must include investment costs, operation and maintenance costs, as well as any other appropriate costs (engineering, consultancy, etc.), all revenues generated by each manure management scenario, including revenue from the sale of electricity and cost savings due to avoided electricity purchases, except revenues from the sale of CERs.
+The calculation of the IRR must include inter alia investment costs, operation and maintenance costs, as well as any other appropriate costs (engineering, consultancy, etc.).
+Similarly, take into consideration all revenues generated by each manure management scenario, including revenue from the sale of electricity and cost savings due to avoided electricity purchases and other sources of income related to the implementation of the project, except revenues from the sale of CERs.